FAQ

 How can I make sur that my registration has been successfully processed?

 Registration is only confirmed after payment by credit card on the online registration site.
-Once this is validated, participants receive two emails: one confirming payment, the other confirming registration for la Veni Vici.
+Once this is validated, participants receive two emails: one confirming payment, the other confirming registration for la Veni Vici, containing the link to your online registration (to be kept safely).

 If you do not immediately receive a registration confirmation email, we invite you to check if the message has not landed in the spam folder of your email inbox.